 Sawmill and Lumber Preparation

-Hamsley Hardwood operates a Woodmizer LT15G25 manual bandsaw sawmill.
-The Woodmizer bandsaw sawmill can saw boards up to 24 inches wide and 16 feet long.
+Hamsley Hardwood operates a Woodmizer LT40HDD35 bandsaw sawmill.
+The Woodmizer bandsaw sawmill can saw boards up to 26 inches wide and 20 feet long.
 The log is squared into a cant, then boards are sawn from the best faces to maximize lumber quality.
-The process is slower and more labor intensive than sawing with a hydraulic bandsaw sawmill, but at Hamsley Hardwood, the goal is to produce the highest quality lumber rather than the most production.
+The process is slower and more labor intensive than that of the large commercial sawmills, but at Hamsley Hardwood, the goal is to produce the highest quality lumber rather than the most production.

 Boards can be flatsawn with the annual growth rings more parallel to the wide face of the board, riftsawn with the annual growth rings 45 degrees to the wide face of the board, or quartersawn with the annual growth rings perpendicular to the wide face of the board.
 Hamsley Hardwood quartersaws several species of trees such as Red Oak, White Oak, and Sycamore to reveal the beauty of the medullary rays, creating a ray fleck or tiger-striped effect much sought after by Woodworkers.